spryker/spryker-docs/docs/scos/dev/back-end-development/client/implementing-a-client.md

 | Pyz\Client\MyBundle\Storage\MyBundleStorage    | Gets data from the storage—for example, Redis).                      |
 | Pyz\Client\MyBundle\Zed\MyBundleStub           | The stub connects to Zed's corresponding gateway controller . |

+{% info_block warningBox "Warning" %}

-When you implement a client you should have in mind, that the client does not know about Yves.
-So you should not use any class from Yves there otherwise you make the client non-reusable in a different context.
+When you implement a client, the client does not know about Yves.
+Therefore, don't use any class from Yves there; otherwise, you make the client non-reusable in a different context.

+{% endinfo_block %}

 The client class uses the factory to create the other objects.
 These objects require a connecting client which they get injected in the factory.
 For this purpose the factory contains these prepared methods: